Overview

 • Creating multiple channels of reporting harassment: The top management should initiate multiple channels of reporting instances of harassment.
 Employees should have different ways in which they can report their harassment experiences.
 Besides, they should also have the privilege to report their harassment experiences anonymously.
 Additionally, companies can also appoint an ethics officer to which victims can directly report the issue and the officer can initiate an immediate probe.

-For a better comprehension of the issue, a case study of harassment as an ethical issue is presented, let’s dive into the case without any further ado.
+For a better comprehension of the issue, it is essential to go through some workplace harassment examples.
+That being the case, below given is the real case study of Reema Yelda that has been the victim of workplace harassment.
+So, let's dive into the case without any further ado.

 Real-life case study